krishnasrikard/IIT-Hyderabad-Semester-Courses/README.md

 #### EE 2350 -- DSP(Digital Signal Processing) by K.Sri Rama Murthy Sir

 We will try basic methods of Sampling,Quantisation and Filtering of a Signal.

+#### EE 2010 -- Engineering Electromagnetics by Naresh Sir and Seshadri Sravan Kumar Sir

+Implementation of "Averaging Property" of Potentials.